rgravina/rgravina/README.md

 ### Open Source Projects

-I have made some small contributions to [Succinct](https://github.com/derekleerock/Succinct), an open source iOS testing library created by [@derekleerock](https://github.com/derekleerock/).
+I have made some contributions to [Succinct](https://github.com/derekleerock/Succinct), an open source iOS testing library created by [@derekleerock](https://github.com/derekleerock/).
 It's great for writing fast, decoupled view controller tests that don't need to be run with XCUITest.
 I also made small improvements to [A Dark Room](https://github.com/rgravina/adarkroom), a Javascript text adventure game.

 ### Programming Languages and Compilers

-Programming langauges, compilers and interpreters have always been an interest of mine.
+Programming languages, compilers and interpreters have always been an interest of mine.
 I have enjoyed working through ["Writing an Interpreter in Go"](https://interpreterbook.com), resulting in a completed [Monkey interpreter](https://github.com/rgravina/monkey).
 I have also implemented my own [Jack compiler](https://github.com/rgravina/nand2tetris) in Swift using the book ["The Elements of Computing Systems"](https://www.nand2tetris.org).